shaibachar/shindler/README.md

 ### File List Selection

-Select the JSON file that contains the list of files to be copied.
+Select the JSON file that contains the list of files to be copied or enter a new path.

 ![Select File List](images/select_file_list.png)

 ### Source Folder Selection

-Select the folder where the source files are located.
+Select the folder where the source files are located or enter a new path.

 ![Select Source Folder](images/select_source_folder.png)

 ### Destination Folder Selection

-Select the folder where the files will be copied.
+Select the folder where the files will be copied or enter a new path.

 ![Select Destination Folder](images/select_destination_folder.png)